 The LifeSense widescreen touch-panel display monitor offers proven PureSAT® SpO2 and MedAir™ sidestream EtCO2 technologies for both intubated and non-intubated patients in a wide range of clinical settings.
-Portable, accurate, and cost effective, LifeSense is suitable for SpO2 and EtCO2 monitoring in low acuity areas in and outside the hospital.
+Portable, accurate, and cost effective, LifeSense is suitable for SpO2 and EtCO2 monitoring in low acuity areas.

 Features Nonin PureSAT® SpO2 pulse oximetry and sidestream EtCO2 technologies

-Suitable for use with patients in and outside the hospital, EMS transport, sleep labs, homecare, and resuscitation
+Suitable for use with patients in hospitals, sleep labs, homecare, and resuscitation

 Multiple configuration options enable language, unit of measure, and alarm selection